Immigration documents

 What is a Provincial Attestation Letter (PAL)?

 A provincial attestation letter (PAL) is required as part of the study permit application process and serves as proof that you, as an international student, are included in the institution’s allocation.
-PALs are issued by the university.
-PALs are issued to students by the institution; this means that the university will issue PALs to students.
+PALs are requested by the university to the Provincial Government.
+Once available, the university uploads the PAL to you on the Applicant Portal.
+Study permit applications received by IRCC on or after January 22, 2024, that do not include a PAL will be returned and refunded.

 Do I need a PAL if I am a graduate international student applying for my study permit?